Hi!

 A the value iteration:

-The complexities of the algorithms are the following ($S$ is the state space size, $A$ is the action space size):
+The complexities of the algorithms are the following ( S is the state space size, A is the action space size):

 There is an example in the slides, but I will not put it here, but it's important to go through it if you think, you're confused about all the said above.